Southern Charm's Thomas Ravenel Arrested for Assault and Battery

 The Southern Charm alum was booked around 10 a.m.
 Tuesday morning in Charleston County, S.C. on charges of alleged assault and battery second degree, according to the Charleston County Sheriff's Office inmate records.

 Ravenel, who spent five seasons on the Bravo series before announcing his exit in August, has also been accused of sexual assault by two women.
-Following the public allegations, he did not appear for the Southern Charm reunion taping.
+Following the public allegations, he did not appear for the Southern Charm reunion taping, which aired in July.

 "Along with Bravo, our client made the mutual decision not to attend today's reunion taping as there is a pending investigation," Andy Cohen read in a statement at the time.
 "Our client is fully cooperating with authorities on that investigation.
 He expects to be completely vindicated once the investigation is concluded.
 He sends his best regards to his fans and his fellow castmates."